EpocDotFr/tetris/README.md

   - All the Tetris rules
   - State of the art graphics
   - Automatic game saving when quitting.
 If there's a saved game it is automatically loaded, too
-  - Ability to load the latest saved game
   - Ability to pause the game
   - Stats
   - Sound effects!